eheikes/oscar/README.md

 # OSCAR Assistant

+This project is a monorepo.
 OSCAR consists of the following parts:

 * [REST API](api)
 * [client UI](client)